 - Rent Control / Increase Limitations.
 Oregon landlords can only raise the rent after 1 year of tenancy.
-Rent increase is capped at 7% plus CPI.
+The rent increase maximum is at 7% plus CPI.

 - Notice Required to Raise Rent.
-A 7-day notice is required for week-to-week tenancies and 90-day notice for month-to-month tenancies.
+A 7-day notice is mandatory for week-to-week tenancies and 90-day notice for all other tenancies.

 - Late Rent Fees.
 Oregon landlords can charge reasonable late rent fees based on the penalties indicated in the written lease agreement.

 According to Oregon legislation, introduced in 2019, a landlord may not increase rent within the first year of tenancy.
 After the first year, a landlord may increase rent so long as the appropriate notice is provided.
 (Oregon SB608) However, the amount that a landlord may increase rent annually is capped at 7% plus the consumer price index (CPI).